-China is the second largest consumer of Australian wine behind France.
+China is the second-largest consumer of Australian wine behind France.
 In the past year, exports have increased by 51%, with sales reaching US$1 billion (including Hong Kong and Macau).
-The overall market perception for Australian wine is good, with many Chinese recognizing the vintages as both sophisticated and healthy.
+The overall perception for Australian wine in China is good, with many Chinese recognizing the vintages as both sophisticated and healthy.

 Among the most popular exports of Australian wine are Shiraz and Cabernet Sauvignon – a testament to China’s love for red wine.
 White wine, however, is steadily making progress in the market, with Chardonnay being one of the most consumed varietals.
 With the removal of tariffs due to the China–Australia Free Trade Agreement, many Australian wine producers are optimistic about the future.

 Australian wines are sold almost everywhere in China, from bars and restaurants to online stores.
 Premium vintages are offered in banquet halls, hotels, VIP clubs and even company canteens.
 Major cities have wine bars that feature extensive lists of imported drinks, while second and third-tier cities usually have informal wine clubs with help from key local distributors.

 Off-trade channels include hundreds of wine stores and supermarkets.
 Online sales for well-known wine brands are also high.
 In 2018, the volume of Australian wine sold online grew by 61%.
 For instance, there are about 150 Australian brands currently available for purchase on Tmall.com.
 WeChat is likewise a popular platform to promote and sell bottled wines.